CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/03-Arc-enabled-SQL-Server-Existing-AAD-Account.md

     ![](.././media/runcmd.png "run")

-1. Now go to the directory **C:\sql_assessment\work_dir\SQLAssessment\SQLAssessment_0414202110171817_Targets_1** you will be able to see some files and folders created.
+1. Now go to the directory **C:\sql_assessment\work_dir\SQLAssessment\SQLAssessment_0414202110171817_Targets_1** and you will be able to see some files and folders created.
 These are the assessments and logs that are generated using the PowerShell script.

     ![](.././media/file12.png "run")